aws/Trusted-Advisor-Tools/TA-Integrations/TA-Red-Cost-Slack-Webhook/README.md

 Refer to the link below for instructions to create an incoming Slack webhook https://api.slack.com/messaging/webhooks

 Copy and save the Slack webhook URL somewhere in a local text file.
 We will use it later when deploying the solution.
-Pass this ULR to the Lambda function to post curated events from Trusted Advisor to a Slack channel.
+Pass this URL to the Lambda function to post curated events from Trusted Advisor to a Slack channel.

 The webhook URL should look something like this https://hooks.slack.com/workflows/T01234ABCD/A03PQRST/12345678/ab6c20hdWBZabcd